awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 + `PartitionKeys` – An array of [Column](#aws-glue-api-catalog-tables-Column) objects\.

   A list of columns by which the table is partitioned\.
 Only primitive types are supported as partition keys\.

+  When creating a table used by Athena, and you do not specify any `partitionKeys`, you must at least set the value of `partitionKeys` to an empty list\.
+For example:

+  `"PartitionKeys": []`
 + `ViewOriginalText` – UTF\-8 string, not more than 409600 bytes long\.

   If the table is a view, the original text of the view; otherwise `null`\.